 The Brantford Family YMCAIn 2004, after years of operating in a century-old building, The Brantford Family YMCA sold the property, with a plan to build a new facility at another location.
 The new facility was only in the planning stages and had no site on which to build.
 With time running out, The Brantford Family YMCA faced the possibility of having to halt its activities until a new facility was built.
 A long shut-down would have been detrimental to the group, which has been in operation in Brantford for over 150 years.

-King & Benton Redevelopment partnered with the YMCA to come up with a solution for a facility.
-The outcome would be a unique partnership between a private developer and a charitable organization.
-King & Benton had in its possession one of nine remaining properties of Brantford’s original list of top 15 brownfields in Brantford.
-Formerly Work Wear Industries, abandoned for over a decade, this brownfield was heavily TCE impacted due to it’s former use as a dry cleaning facility.
-At approximately 22,000 square feet it was the ideal size and at a perfect location for the YM-YWCA facility.
-However the redevelopment process to bring it up to standards would be a huge undertaking.
+A King & Benton SolutionKing & Benton redevelopment partnered with The Brantford Family YMCA to come up with a solution.
+The outcome was a unique partnership between a private developer and a charitable organization.
+King & Benton owned one of nine remaining properties of Brantford’s original list of top 15 Brownfields.
+The former site of Work Wear Industries, this Brownfield had lain abandoned for over a decade and was heavily contaminated with Trichloroethylene (TCE), due to its former use as a dry-cleaning facility.
+With a favourable location and at approximately 22,000 square feet, it was ideally suited to the YMCA.
+The redevelopment process required to bring the site up to code, however, would be a huge undertaking.

-The building required to be completely gutted down to the bare walls.
-The site required remediation and the removal of contaminated soil.
-The roof needed replacement.
-The interior required redesign and rebuilding to suit the YM-YWCA needs.
-Withing four months, and without an public funding, King & Benton Redevelopment group redeveloped one of the worst brownfields in Brantford, and handed over a state-of-the-art facility.
+The building needed gutting down to the bare walls.
+The site required the remediation and removal of contaminated soil.
+The roof needed replacing.
+The interior required redesign and rebuilding to suit The Brantford Family YMCA’s needs.
+Within just four months, and without any public funding, King & Benton Redevelopment repurposed one of the most contaminated Brownfields in Brantford and transformed it into a state-of-the-art facility.